syvb/iter.ca/content/post/phone-email.md

 +++
 date = "2021-11-30T00:00:00Z"
-description = "How visual voicemail systems work" tags = ["tailscale"] title = "The Phone app has an email client" draft = true
+description = "An explanation of how visual voicemail systems work" tags = ["tel", "email"] title = "The Phone app has an email client" draft = true
 +++